tldr-pages/tldr/pages/common/tokei.md

 `tokei {{path/to/folder}}`

-- Get a report for a folder but ignoring `.min.js` files:
+- Get a report for a folder excluding `.min.js` files:

 `tokei {{path/to/folder}} -e {{*.min.js}}`